 Outside areas and boundaries

 Repair category 1

-Notes Boundary walls and fences should be regularly checked and maintained as necessary.
+Notes Boundary walls should be regularly checked and maintained as necessary.

 Ceilings

 Repair category 1

-Notes Minor hairline cracking was noted to the ceiling plaster.
-Otherwise, within the limitations of our inspection no significant defects were noted.
+Notes Within the limitations of the inspection no significant defects were noted.

 Internal walls

 Repair category 1

-Notes As advised, localised areas of dampness were recorded to the internal walls.
-Otherwise, within the limitations of our inspection no significant defects were noted.
+Notes Within the limitations of the inspection no significant defects were noted.

 Floors including sub-floors

 Repair category 1

-Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible, and accordingly no comment can be made on their condition.
+Notes Due to fitted carpets and floor coverings no inspection of the floors was possible, and accordingly no comment can be made on their condition.